Roll20/roll20-character-sheets/Palladium Fantasy 1E/ReadMe.md

 ### Ranged and Spell Attacks
 - This repeating section pulls nothing from anywhere, except for the Ranged Critical Strike which can change in the case of Longbowmen.
-- All other info is entered manually and makes for a good place to place some magic and psionic abilities as well as ranged attacks, such as Mental Bolt of Force or Ball Lightning.
+- All other info is entered manually and makes for a good place to place some magic and psionic abilities in addition to ranged weapon attacks, such as Mental Bolt of Force or Ball Lightning.

 ### Initiative
 - The built in Initiative macro adds 80 to the d20 dice roll.
-This is to facilitate use of an API script that can add multiple instances of a token on the tracker, reducing the initiative value by 20 for each entry.
+This is to facilitate use of an API script that can add multiple instances of a token on the tracker, reducing the initiative value by 20 for each additional entry.
 Since multiple actions are not clumped all together as with D&D, the extra room for spreading out multiple attacks I have found useful.

 ### Skill Rolls
 - As mentioned earlier, any bonus for an exceptional I.Q. will be subtracted from rolls in the OCC, Elective, and Secondary Skills sections.